 The beach is served by a car park, has toilets and recycling bins and is dog-friendly (remember to clean up after your dog).
 During summer you’ll find food and ice-cream vans to grab a snack.
 The beach is in a Natural Habitat Area and the views of the beach from the hills above are worth the walk.

 Visitors enjoy swimming, walking and surfing, although the consistent surf is mostly flat during summer.
 It is located just 20-minutes from Fanad Head and was once voted the second most beautiful beach in the world by Observer Magazine.

 GPS location: 55.18919, -7.60862

 Best places to stay near Portsalon Beach – Letterkenny is just a 35-minute drive from Portsalon.
 Check into the Radisson Blu for a comfortable stay.
-See this hotel and latest prices here.
+See this hotel and the latest prices here.
 Or for a more budget-friendly option, stay at the Mount Errigal Hotel.
-See latest prices and availability for this hotel here.
+See the latest prices and availability for this hotel here.

 Murder Hole Beach, Boyeeghter Bay, Donegal

 Murder Hole Beach, Donegal is one of the most beautiful beaches in Ireland and a great place to visit in County Donegal.
 Located on the Melmore Head Peninsula, Murder Hole Beach is actually two small, isolated beaches that are separated when the tide is out by Rough Island (about 15 meters from the shore).
 The beaches are sandy with stunning cliffs and dunes and are dotted with small caves that you can enter.